bmweiner/jetpack/README.md

  * pack bases (recursive)
  * hanger

 Circular imports are not permitted.

-Set built-in context tags format using the datetime [directives](https://docs.python.org/2/library/time.html#time.strftime).
+Set the format of built-in context tags by using the datetime [directives](https://docs.python.org/2/library/time.html#time.strftime).

     [datetime]